robstave/angular2-training/session-one/page2.md

 We see our old friends _package.json_ and _/node_modules_ as well as some new configuration files for Typescript, testing, and angular-cli

-If we go into /src, we will see the code that the project has created an _index.html_ files.
+If we go into /src, we will see the code that the project has created an _index.html_ file.

 ```html
 <!doctype html>